 - Don't rinse your pasta after it's cooked.
 That will rinse away all the starch on the surface of the pasta, so your creamy gochujang sauce won't stick to the noodles.

-- If your pasta sauce is looking thin, add a little more of the reserved pasta water to thicken it.
+- If your pasta sauce is looking thin, add a little more of the starchy reserved pasta water to thicken it.

 Storing